Tangle structure trees: Applications: blocks, profiles, and cluster tangles

 where $S$ is the set of all separations of~$G$: just orient every separation in~$S_k$ towards~$X$.
 Conversely, given any $\FBk$-tangle~$\tau$ of~$S_k$ in~$G$, the set $\bigcap\{\,B\mid (A,B)\in\tau\}$ is a $k$-block in~$G$, which in turn defines~$\tau$ as indicated.

-One of the earliest applications of what later became $\F$-tangles was that finite graphs have canonical \td s that distinguish all their $k$-blocks efficiently~\cite{confing}.
-This extended a classical decomposition theorem of Tutte for 2-blocks.
-The proof in~\cite{confing} was not based on the tangle techniques from~\cite{GMX}, which could not deliver canonical \td s.
-As a consequence of this different approach, any tangle-tree duality theorem for blocks seemed beyond reach for a long time.
+One of the earliest applications of what later became $\F$-tangles was that finite graphs have canonical \td s that distinguish all their $k$-blocks~\cite{confing}. \COMMENT{} This extended a classical decomposition theorem of Tutte for 2-blocks.
+But there was no tangle-tree duality theorem for blocks, since $\FBk$ does not consist of stars.

 It was shown much later that blocks can in fact be captured by $\F$-tangles with $\F$ consisting of stars~\cite{EberenzMaster,ProfileDuality,AbstractTangles}.
 But these~$\F$ have to be constructed recursively for each given graph, and are therefore highly artificial: tailor-made for the purpose, but not defining $\F$-tangles that can be understood from their definition.
 As a consequence, the certificates they yield in theory for the non-existence of blocks are of little use in practice.
 Our \cref{thm:generalduality2}, however, offers very tangible certificates: